ppy/osu-wiki/news/2017-07-22-beatmap-spotlight-june-2017.md

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/rock-it.jpg)](https://osu.ppy.sh/s/569903)

-This map is certainly a surprise for me.
+**[Tofu1222](https://osu.ppy.sh/u/6089608)**'s mapset is certainly a surprise for me.
 Kicking off with a low scroll speed section that slowly speeds up to your usual scroll building up the momentum with a no stop low density handstream into a technical jump-gallops with really flowy dense bursts.
-This map is overall a pretty nice piece hidden there in the ranked pool and I really wanted to give it the chance to be featured here.
-Overall just a really fun accuracy map with great technical elements and eventually some mini long notes and slider velocity changes.
 Fear not for those who are not capable to play this since the next difficulty from Eedow is as good an as fun to play accuracy wise but just in a lower level.

-Well deserved spot overall for a solid mapset.
+This mapset overall is a nice and fun accuracy map hidden there in the ranked pool.
+It contains great technical elements, some mini long notes and slider velocity changes.
+I really wanted to give it the chance to be featured here.
+Well deserved spot for a solid mapset.

 --------